Tips for Qualifying for Chapter 13 Debt Limits

 Debtors are unable to file for Chapter 13 bankruptcy if debts exceed certain amounts.
-But it is important to carefully analyze the types of debts involved.
-You can often exclude certain debts from the debt totals and other strategies may permit you to lower your debts below the Chapter 13 limits.
-Even if it initially appears that your debts exceed the Chapter 13 debt limits, you may still be able to file for Chapter 13 with these tips.
+But you can often exclude certain debts from the debt totals and other strategies may permit you to lower your debts below the Chapter 13 limits.

 What Are the Chapter 13 Debt Limits?